Context-Specific Assessment

 Privacy Act 2020 and HIPC Compliance

-AI systems that process personal information must comply with the Privacy Act's information privacy principles.
+AI systems that process personal information must comply with the Privacy Act's 13 Information Privacy Principles.
 Healthcare AI faces additional obligations under the Health Information Privacy Code 2020.
-We test whether your AI systems meet both, including cross-border data transfer restrictions that affect cloud-based AI services.
+We test whether your systems meet both, including cross-border data transfer restrictions that affect cloud-based services used by organisations across New Zealand.

 Cultural Safety Analysis